-When you start snooker pool, you want to assign points to each ball.
+When you start the snooker pool, you want to assign points to each ball.
 Usually, you use the ball’s number for this.
-Set the amount of shots you want to take in this game.
+Set the number of shots you want to take in this game.

 Start the game and try to get the most points you can in the shots you have.
 The straightforward play may not offer the most points.
 You want to find the highest points with each shot.

 Playing this game can teach you to make a better shot selection.
 It can help you learn how to look over the table and find all your options.